 Landscape architects plan, design and advise on the construction of urban, rural, residential and public landscapes.
 They also manage and conserve natural or heritage landscapes and public open spaces.

-Pay for landscape architects varies depending on skills and experience.
+Pay for landscape architects varies depending on skills, experience and where they work.

 (This information is a guide only.
 Find out more about the sources of our pay information)

 What you will do

 Landscape architects may do some or all of the following:

 - study sites to be developed

 - develop plans, sketches and models, either by computer or hand drawn